Budget Process in a Nutshell

 Following adoption of a Budget Resolution Conference Report, the Budget Committees “allocate” total spending among the various committees of the House and Senate based on jurisdiction, with all discretionary spending allocated in one lump sum to the House and Senate Appropriations Committees, respectively.
 (These are called “302(a) allocations,” based on the relevant section of the Congressional Budget Act.)

 Once the House and Senate Appropriations Committees have received their total spending allocations, then subdivide their allocations among their 12 subcommittees, respectively.
-The allocations of discretionary spending (more than $1.2 trillion) among the 12 Appropriations subcommittees are called “302(b) allocations” and are a key decision point in the budget process.
-The 302(b) allocations determine how much spending is allocated to defense vs. health research vs. food safety vs. law enforcement, etc.
+The allocations of discretionary spending (nearly $1.3 trillion) among the 12 Appropriations subcommittees are called “302(b) allocations” and are a key decision point in the budget process.

 Following 302(b) allocations, the 12 appropriations subcommittees “mark-up” lengthy and detailed appropriations bills for the upcoming fiscal year.
 The bills then go to the full Appropriations Committees for consideration.
 Following full committee action, appropriations bills travel to the House and Senate Floors, respectively, for consideration by the full chamber, typically during the summer.

-After Floor action, the appropriations bills then go to a House-Senate Conference Committee, generally composed of senior members of the relevant appropriations subcommittees.
+After Floor action in both chambers, the appropriations bills go to a House-Senate Conference Committee, generally composed of senior members of the relevant appropriations subcommittees.
 The task of the conferees is to resolve all differences between the House and Senate versions of the bill, producing a conference report.
-The major constraints under which the conferees operate is to produce conference reports consistent with the 302(b) subcommittee allocations and produce an agreement that can receive the support of at least 60 Senators (to avoid a filibuster).
-For additional information on appropriations, see our comprehensive Appropriations Portal: http://fedweb.com/appropriations-portal/.
+The major constraints under which the conferees operate is to produce conference reports consistent with the 302(b) subcommittee allocations and have support from at least 60 Senators (to avoid a filibuster).
+For additional information on appropriations, see Appropriations.com.

 Budget Reconciliation: Floor Consideration and the Byrd Rule